steilerDev/homebridge-openhab2-complete/README.md

 2. The only *required* functions are `getServices()` (returning an array of `HAP.Service` with attached `HAP.Characteristic`) and `identify()` (which does not need to do anything).
 Those are implemented in the `Accessory` super class and don't need to be overridden.
 Make sure that `this._services` is populated and reflects your service
 3. Define `const type = "YourTypeName"` (this will be used inside `config.json` to identify an accessory of your type) and `function createAccessory(platform, config)` returning an instance of your Accessory.
 4. Finally expose `type` and `createAccessory` through `module.exports = {type, createAccessory}`

-See the `./accessory/Switch.js` accessory for a simple Service and use it as a skeleton
+My accessories are using centrally defined characteristics inside `./accessory/characteristic`.
+See `NumericSensor.js` for a simple characteristic implementation and `TemperatureSensor.js` for a simple accessory using this characteristic.
+This is not a requirement, but highly recommended.

 ## Comparision
 | [homebridge-openhab2 plugin](https://www.npmjs.com/package/homebridge-openhab2) | openHAB2 - Complete Edition
 --- | ---
 Verly little configuration within homebridge/openHAB, only tags within `*.items` files and inclusion within sitemap, obviously requiring both to be created manually | Explicit declaration within `config.json` not requiring instable openHAB `Metadata Provider` (removes items if state is `NULL`) and de-couples homebridge configuration from openHAB
-Support only 1:1 mappings between Items and HomeKit Services | Supports composite items (e.g. Thermostat) No documentation to support extension | Simple concept for extending functionality Uses `SSE` to receive push notifications from openHAB about state change and requires sitemap definitions | Polling of states through REST interface & push notifications from openHAB through `SSE` *without*  the requirement of active sitemaps
+Support only 1:1 mappings between Items and HomeKit Services | Supports composite items (e.g. Thermostat, Security System, Battery States, etc.)
+Uses `SSE` to receive push notifications from openHAB about state change and requires sitemap definitions | Polling of states through REST interface & push notifications from openHAB through `SSE` *without*  the requirement of a sitemap
-Battery Warnings not supported | Battery Warnings supported Thermostats never really worked | Thermostats working perfectly Two binary sensors supported without sub-characteristics | Eight distinct binary sensor types with sub-characteristics supported
+Thermostats never really worked | Thermostats working as expected 4 accessory types supported | 21 different accessory types supported Light item in openHAB gets triggered multiple times from single user interaction | Light item in openHAB receives only one command per user interaction

 Concluding, I personally would use the [OpenHAB homebridge plugin](https://www.npmjs.com/package/homebridge-openhab2) in smaller, less diverse installations.
 However my own installation has a magnitude of different devices, that I want to fully include in HomeKit, therefore this plugin is the only feasible way for me and everyone alike.